okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ### Known limitations

-* Don't use `meta` tags to customize the CSP. `meta` tags impact the overall policy.
+* Avoid using `meta` tags to customize the CSP. `meta` tags impact the overall policy.
 It's easier to control CSP customizations by adding trusted origin URLs in the Admin Console.
+See [Multiple content security policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#multiple_content_security_policies).
 * If you add too many trusted origins to your custom CSP, the HTTP header size can exceed the limit allowed by some server software.
 Update the default server limits or reduce the number of trusted origins in Okta.
 * You can have a maximum of 20 URIs.
 * If you add a trusted origin URL that redirects to a different URL, you need to include the redirect URL on the trusted origin list.